robfatland/zero2x/Z2JH/README.md

 ## The FAQ we would like to find (while learning this)

+- As we proceed, creating resources, what is a good naming scheme?
+    - choose a short base string (I use `r5`)
+    - For each resource: Add a hyphen and ideally a two-character identifier
+    - Example: A resource group and a service principal are respectively `r5-rg` and `r5-sp`
 - If I am interrupted mid-process: What becomes of my work?
     - I used the interactive cloud shell
     - file system modifications were intact (e.g. key pair files)